CDCgov/prime-reportstream/prime-router/docs/proposals/0020-universal-metadata-search/0020-universal-metadata-search.md

 This solution would deprecate the use of the report and item lineage tables in favor of moving them to a document store where they could be co-located and then also store the metadata in that same document store.

-Possible structure for the report store (this will likely need further fields as its iterated on)
+Possible structure for the report store (this will likely need further fields as it's iterated on).
+This approach is flexible; the example below only includes the terminal reports, but could be updated to store the entire lineage graph.

 ```json
 {